Bonsai Mary

 Another way to increase humidity levels is by grouping plants together.
 Plants release moisture into the air through a process called transpiration.

 Therefore if several plants are grouped together, they will collectively release more moisture into their environment than when they are placed separately.
-Grouping plants together is an excellent way to maintain healthy and happy plants while creating an aesthetically pleasing display.

 If using a humidifier or grouping plants isn’t feasible for you, then there are other methods to increase humidity levels around your Raven’s Anthurium.
 One common practice is misting; this involves spraying water droplets over and around the plant regularly.